flowsydev/flowsy-net-db-abstractions/README.md

 # Flowsy Db Abstractions

-## Connection Factory
-The interface **IDbConnectionFactory** represents a mechanism to create database connections from a list of registered configurations identified by unique keys.

 ## Unit Of Work

 The interface **IUnitOfWork** represents an atomic operation for the underlying data store.
 For example, for a SQL database, a class implementing **IUnitOfWork** shall be a wrapper for **IDbTransaction** objects.

-On the other hand, implementations of **IUnitOfWorkFactory** shall create instances of the requested type of unit of work.
 A unit of work shall group a set of repositories or other kinds of objects designed to access data, which are related in the context of a given operation.